Q-lyrx/Barber-Therapy-Website-front-end/replit.md

-# Barber Therapy - Premium Barbershop Application
+# Barber Therapy - Premium Barbershop Website

 ## Overview

 This is a frontend-only static React application for a premium barbershop called "Barber Therapy".
 The application serves as a business website with appointment booking functionality via Calendly integration, showcasing services, gallery, testimonials, and company information.
-The project is built purely with React and Vite for static hosting on platforms like Netlify.
+The project is optimized for static deployment on platforms like Netlify and Vercel.

 ## System Architecture

-The application follows a full-stack monorepo structure with clear separation between client and server code:
+The application is now configured as a frontend-only static website:

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript